dmd-program/dmd-100/projects/narrative/deliver_hypertext_story.md

 ## Building with Twine

 1. Use Twinery.org to create a hypertext narrative from the narrative that you wrote in the development phase of the project.
-2. Follow the project tutorial to create either a linear or non-linear narrative.
+2. Follow the Twine Tutorial to learn how to create either a linear or non-linear narrative.
 Your narrative should take no longer than 5 minutes to get through the critical pathway.
+You can add as many supporting events or nodes as you want.

 ## Submission
 1. Post the web link of your Twine narrative to the Studio Project feed for the class to review.